TienMPhan/TienMPhan.github.io/about.md

 Hey there!
 I am Tien Phan, a PhD student in Jeremy Schmit's [Lab](https://www.phys.ksu.edu/personal/schmit/).

 I am interested in building multi-scale modeling in molecular self-assembly.
-Basically, I love to use simulation to explore the biological system.
+Basically, I love to use simulation to explore biological systems.
-I also a big fan of Nature of Code by Danial Shiffman.
+I am also a big fan of Nature of Code by Danial Shiffman.

 You can find me at the following places but the most reliable way to reach me is to send an email.